Showing posts with label extent. Show all posts

 Sea ice constitutes a buffer that previously consumed much incoming ocean heat (left); as sea ice thins, the buffer disappears while more heat also enters the Arctic Ocean (right).
 Further heat entering the Arctic Ocean from the Atlantic Ocean and the Pacific Ocean threatens to destabilize sediments that contain methane, causing eruption of huge amounts of methane.

-The image below, adapted from an image issued by NOAA September 8, 2025, shows hourly methane averages recorded at the Barrow Atmospheric Baseline Observatory (BRW), a NOAA facility located near Utqiaġvik (formerly Barrow), Alaska, at 71.32 degrees North.
+The image below, adapted from an image issued by NOAA on September 16, 2025, shows hourly methane averages recorded at the Barrow Atmospheric Baseline Observatory (BRW), a NOAA facility located near Utqiaġvik (formerly Barrow), Alaska, at 71.32 degrees North.

 The image below, adapted from Copernicus, shows a methane forecast for September 6, 2025 12:00, run that day at 00 UTC.
 High methane levels are visible on the West Coast of Canada, also discussed on facebook